veritasnondatur/ChIP-seq/README.md

 This program serves to find genes that are bound by PBX1 in several locations.
 To find respective genes, the annotations to both strands are used and saved in two separate output dicionaries.

-Input: .csv file from PBX1 ChIP-Seq
+Input: .csv file of PBX1 ChIP-Seq peaks

 Output: Dictionary, counting the number of peaks for each gene that are bound by PBX1 is listed.